WebOfTrust/keri/docs/Q-and-A.md

 #### **Q: Can I use a PGP public private key pair for KERI?

-In theory we could list a PGP public key in the KERI [KID0001](https://github.com/henkvancann/keri/blob/master/kids/kid0001.md) - Prefixes, Derivation and derivation reference tables.
+In theory we could list a PGP public key in the KERI [KID0001](https://github.com/henkvancann/keri/blob/master/kids/kid0001.md) - Prefixes, Derivation and derivation reference tables. \
+{TBW prio 3: Old reference to abandoned KIDs at DIF, renew}\
 However it's not very practical, because PGP itself is a conglomerate format that has its own derivation codes on board for different cryptographic functions.
 That means the PGP public key already has protocol semantic on board and that's one layer higher up than what we need for KERI in the key data structure design.
 KERI has it's own derivation codes and the *minimization* design principle dictates that it makes no sense to support PGP, because as an inception key pair for KERI it has no added value, and it has redundancy on board.\
 (@henkvancann)
 {TBW 3}